sunpy/sunpy/docs/guide/installation.rst

     Do **not** install sunpy or other third-party packages using ``sudo``.

-    This error implies you either an incorrectly configured virtual environment or it was not activate.
+    This error implies you have an incorrectly configured virtual environment or it is not activated.

     If you really do not want to use any virtual environment, you can always do ``pip install --user sunpy``.